victorabarros/ura-bot/README.md

 It was a very funny journey.
 ```

+TODO:
   - variation D-1 D-7 D-30 D-90 interaction => happy, money, sad, booom
   - add uranium/nuclear/energy icon 📉
   - add Good Morning! -> when is the first tweet of the day
-  - add See ya! -> when is the last tweet of the day
+  - add See ya! -> when is the last tweet of the day with D-1 delta variation
   - add Have a nice and sunny weekend! -> when is the last tweet of friday
   - improve body message (like https://twitter.com/DolarBipolar/status/1458801696017113093 https://twitter.com/precodobitcoin/status/1460951202531794951 and add font/vendor)
   - tweet relevant news (understand what's better hour and schedule it)